WhySooooFurious/Ultimate-Sideloading-Guide/README.md

 # Please use this [website](https://whysoooofurious.netlify.app)

 ## Updates
-Make sure to update the WSF Configuration Profile periodically as there are still some changes that need to be ironed out!

-Currently working on everything from web changes, custom ESign with no logs, and of course more certificates, which will all be available in roughly 1-2 weeks.
+Please join this Discord [server](https://discord.gg/rHMa3sMse7) for updates regarding everything!

 ## Introduction
-Hello and welcome to my guide on how to sideload on Apple Devices!
+Welcome to my guide on how to sideload on Apple Devices!

 Some of the advantages with using this method:
 - Free!
 - No PC!
+- Easy to use!
 - No App Limits!
 - On Device Signing!
 - No Privacy Concerns!
-- Easy to Setup and use!
 - Takes 5 Minutes to Setup!
 - Compatible with Scarlet/Feather/ESign/GBox/QuickSign

-Some of the disadvantages with using this method:
-- No VPN Support
-- No ChatGPT Support although ChatGPT in Apple Intelligence is working!

-I will look into fixing these quirks soon.

-If you are hesitant of the WhySooooFurious Configuration Profile, open it up on your PC using Notepad or TextEdit and see what's inside!

-If you have any issues, requests or ideas please make an issue here on GitHub.
+If you have any issues, requests or ideas please make an issue here on GitHub or contact me on Discord [here](https://discord.gg/rHMa3sMse7)

 ## How does this method work?
-By using leaked business enterprise certificates, We can sign apps using their credentials which means Apple lets us install the apps without any hassle, however after a while Apple revokes the certificate, the WhySooooFurious Configuration Profile redirects and prevents Apple servers from contacting your device about the revoked certificate which let's you use apps forever.
+By using leaked business enterprise certificates, We can sign apps using their credentials which means Apple lets us install the apps without any hassle, however after a while Apple revokes the certificate which can be easily bypassed any of the two profiles below,

-The WhySooooFurious Configuration Profile redirects specific Apple servers to https://localhost.direct which is a fancy way of saying that it's your own local network, meaning Apple can never contact your device about the revoked certificates!
+The WhySooooFurious Configuration Profile redirects Apple servers to https://localhost.direct (which is your own local network) which prevents Apple from contacting your device about the revoked certificate.

+The (redacted) Configuration Profile simply blocks these Apple Servers instead of redirection.
+This method also supports VPNs, ChatGPT and Feather properly unlike the WhySooooFurious Configuration Profile

 ## Before we start
 - This might not work for you if you've been using other enterprise sideloaders as the certificates might be revoked!